VasistaPolali/Block-Chain/composer/benefits-network/README.md

 The network validates for the following before adding the transaction to the Block Chain.
 1.)The Claim should not be in CLOSED status.
-2.)The Claim shuld be raised and existing in the network.
+2.)The Claim should be raised and existing in the network.
 3.)The Benefit Status asset exists in the network.
 4.)The Benefit Status is in CLOSE state
 ```